algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 #### Suggested Solution

-It involves meticulous implementation of Pac-Man's gameplay mechanics using assembly x86, ensuring compatibility with the DOSBox emulator.
+It involves meticulous implementation of Pac-Man®'s gameplay mechanics using assembly x86, ensuring compatibility with the DOSBox emulator.
 The team aims to enhance the classic experience by introducing randomness, improving score management, and incorporating sound and music elements.
 The visual identity will adopt a pixel art style with a vibrant color scheme, striking a balance between modern aesthetics and retro charm.
-The proposed solution addresses both the technical intricacies of assembly language and the user's desire for an authentic Pac-Man experience.
+The proposed solution addresses both the technical intricacies of assembly language and the user's desire for an authentic Pac-Man® experience.

 #### Stakeholders